minprog/programming-1/10 Lectures/06 Week 3 Monday/10 Monday.md

 In line 16, we use bracket notation to declare an array of `int` of size `n`.
 To access the element `i` of that array, we write `ages[i]`.
 Arrays are zero-indexed, so the first element is stored in `ages[0]`.
-There’s no element in `ages[n]` even though the array has size `n`!
+There's no element in `ages[n]` even though the array has size `n`!

 ## Command-line Arguments

-Thus far, we’ve started our programs with the line `int main(void)`. `void` means that we’re not passing any arguments to the `main` function.
-However, it’s possible to pass arguments to the `main` function using the following syntax:
+Thus far, we've started our programs with the line `int main(void)`. `void` means that we're not passing any arguments to the `main` function.
+However, it's possible to pass arguments to the `main` function using the following syntax:

 	int main(int argc, string argv[])

-Here, we pass two arguments, `argc` and `argv`. `argc` is an `int` and `argv` is an array of string. argc actually indicates how many arguments we’ve passed to a program.
+Here, we pass two arguments, `argc` and `argv`. `argc` is an `int` and `argv` is an array of string. argc actually indicates how many arguments we've passed to a program.

 Earlier, when we typed `./ages` at the command line, there was 1 command-line